Skip to main content

 Vehicular Stun Notes

-These weapons are usually connected to power centers.
-If not, they may use large batteries weighing 100 lbs × Mod value and costing $1000 × Mod value.
+These systems are usually linked directly to a power center.
+If not, they may use large batteries weighing 100 lbs × Mod value and costing $1,000 × Mod value.

-With a successful hit, the target must check Vigor at −4, or −6 with a raise, or become Stunned.
+A successful hit forces the target to make a Vigor roll at -4, or -6 with a raise, or become Stunned.

 Vehicular Stun Table